Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 – Looks like a lot of things.
 What does one thought mean?
 One thought – like Dudya, when he asks questions, and someone answers him there?
 That won't work with me.

-He has a multi-vector approach to this issue.
+He has a multi–vector approach to this issue.
 To the question of Russia, its place in the world, the leadership of the Russian Federation and all those who left Russia.
-Who has the right to be not in Russia.
+Who has the right to be not in Russia?
 There's a whole story here, you know?
 Historical approach.
 And these are different things: the Caucasus is the Caucasus, Georgians are Georgians, Moldovans are Moldovans, and Ukraine is Ukraine.

 Ukraine is dangerous from many points of view.
 Firstly, this is the loss of the influence of the Russian language – it has lost several millions of the Russian–speaking population.
 He wants to return it all by force, which will lead to another wave, but let's not talk about it, I don't want to repeat it.
 The second is, of course, the success of Ukraine.
 And due to geopolitics, location, people – he understands exactly what kind of people are here.
 Not quite yet, but still.
 Many people understand that such a reckless and hardworking people will, of course, economically jump out.
 And it is clear that there are economic risks from the point of view of the Russian Federation.
 Here they will look and think: why don't we try?
 We were told there that the European Union, in general, is not very – but very much!
 But look at the steps.
 And then, look, we have the same political situation is changing.
 Young people are coming.
 This is still according to his inner world – but what about him?
 What's next?
 And if it is possible there, why not in Russia? people will say.
 There are many reasons why he does this.
 This ambition “I want the Soviet Union” – well, how long does he have left to live?
 Yes, like any person who is 70–80 years old.
 Well, not 50 years to live yet.